+The proposed dividend payments are in the public interest.
+ComEd and PECO are in sound financial condition as indicated by their credit ratings.
 ComEd's senior secured bonds were rated Baa2 by Moody's Investors Service, Inc. prior to announcement of the Merger and, following announcement, were upgraded to Baa1.
 PECO's senior secured bonds are rated Baa1 by Moody's Investors Service, Inc. The expectations of continued strong credit ratings by ComEd and PECO should allow them and Exelon to continue to access the capital markets to finance operations and growth.
 Further, Exelon expects to have an investment grade rating following the Merger.
 In addition, the dividend payments are consistent with investor interest.
 Dividends typically comprise a significant part of shareholder total return for utility stocks and a decrease in the rate of dividend or the elimination of dividends could have an adverse affect on Exelon's stock price.
 Exelon has announced that the anticipated dividend for Exelon following the Merger will be \$1.69 per share.

-- G. Rule 53 and Rule 54 Analysis - 1.
-Rule 53 Requirements.
+G. Rule 53 and Rule 54 Analysis

+1. Rule 53 Requirements.

-Rule 53 provides that, if each of the conditions of paragraph (a) thereof is met, and none of the conditions of paragraph (b) thereof is applicable, then the Commission may not make a finding that the issuance or sale of a security by a registered holding company for the purposes of financing the acquisition of an EWG or the guarantee of a security of an EWG by a registered holding company is not reasonably adapted to the earning power of such company or to the security structure of the constitute the making of such guarantee an improper risk for the company.
+Rule 53 provides that, if each of the conditions of paragraph (a) thereof is met, and none of the conditions of paragraph (b) thereof is applicable, then the Commission may not make a finding that the issuance or sale of a security by a registered holding company for the purposes of financing the acquisition of an EWG or the guarantee of a security of an EWG by a registered holding company is not reasonably adapted to the earning power of such company or to the security structure of the companies in the holding company system, or that the circumstances are such as to constitute the making of such guarantee an improper risk for the company.
 Generally, paragraph (a) limits the aggregate amount invested in EWGs and FUCOs to not more than 50% of the holding company's consolidated retained earnings.
 Paragraph (b) relates to certain events of bankruptcy and recent significant declines in the amount of consolidated retained earnings.

-At June 30, 2000, the pro forma consolidated amount of Exelon's aggregate investment in EWGs and FUCOs as that term is defined in Rule 53 and adjusted for the acquisition of the Oyster Creek station on August 8, 2000 was \$64 million. /47/ At December 31, 1999, the pro forma consolidated retained earnings of Exelon, as defined, was negative /48/ while the June 30, 2000 number was \$89 million.
-Consequently, Exelon will not satisfy the safe harbor requirement of Rule 53(a).
-As outlined in this Application-Declaration, however, Exelon
+At June 30, 2000, the pro forma consolidated amount of Exelon's aggregate investment in EWGs and FUCOs as that term is defined in Rule 53 and adjusted for the acquisition of the Oyster Creek station on August 8, 2000 was \$64 million./47/ At December 31,

-/47/ The definition of aggregate investment in EWGs and FUCOs includes all amounts invested, or committed to be invested, in EWGs and FUCOs for which there is recourse, directly or indirectly, to Exelon.
+^{/47/} The definition of aggregate investment in EWGs and FUCOs includes all amounts invested, or committed to be invested, in EWGs and FUCOs for which there is recourse, directly or indirectly, to Exelon.
 The only existing EWG investment is PECO's investment in AmerGen which was recorded at \$59.8 million at June 30, 2000.
 In addition, PECO has issued letter agreements to provide funding up to a total of \$100 million to be available to AmerGen in connection with the operation and maintenance of all of the commercial nuclear power reactors acquired or to be acquired by AmerGen.
 On August 14, 2000 PECO announced its agreement to acquire 49.9% of Sithe Energies for \$682 million.